Skip to content

 Can I use export controlled software on the cluster?

 Export controlled software has specific requirements around who is allowed to access the software.
-Often, our clusters do not meet these requirements, so we generally do not allow this software to be on our systems.
+Often, our clusters do not meet these requirements, so we generally do not allow such software to be used on our systems.
 Please refer to the terms of use of the software and direct any questions to orcd-help@mit.edu.

-Can you increase the time limit for my job?
+How do I increase the time limit for my job?

 How do I get an account?